griffada/AQUACAT_UKCEH/README1.txt

 103_Regional_Splitting: Script to split GB into hydrological regions based on sets of NRFA Hydrological Areas.
 # OUTPUTS: hasData_Regions.csv

-03_Event_Extract.R/.Rmd: Different sizes of widespread events and amounts of gric-cell threshold limits.
+03_Event_Extract.R/.Rmd: Different sizes of widespread events and amounts of grid-cell threshold limits.

 104_Event_Extract.R: Using threshiold matrices from 102, event extraction from daily flow, no test for independence.
 # OUTPUTS: eventLists***.Rda = eventLList, eventDayList